mborgerson/wiki-export/wiki/Development_Kits.md

 -   DVT4 Development Kits
 -   Debug kits

-Further more are differences internally from diferent MCP revisions, GPU revisions and board layouts.
+Further more there are differences internally from different MCPX revisions, and GPU revisions, to different board layouts.
 Sega Chihiro boards seem to be based on DVT4 Development/Debug kits. either using overproduction or on purpose produced MCPX-X2 as found in the development kits and debugkits.

 Some rare boards are found with different MCPX chips that also have a special port near the CPU, and a extra USB port on the backside of the